praekeltfoundation/vumi/CONTRIBUTING.rst

     added where necessary.
 4. Make the tests pass.
 5. Push to your fork and submit a pull request!
-    (For bonus points use http://defunkt.io/hub/ if you're turning an existing issue into a pull request)
+    (For bonus points use hub_ if you're turning an existing issue into a pull request)

 At this point you're waiting on us.
 We like to comment on pull-requests